Food on a long journey by bus. Travel menu or How to eat healthy on the road

 • if you feel seasick and dizzy (Dramina),

-Here you know yourself better, what can get sick, what chronic diseases have you already acquired?
-What do you put in your medicine cabinet?
+Now you know yourself better, what can make you sick, what chronic diseases have you already made money?
+What do you put in your first aid kit?
 Additions in the comments are welcome.

-Important things that cannot be lost in any way - money, cards, phone and passport, so that they do not get stolen, put in belt bag and carry it everywhere with you, even to the toilet.
-Such a handbag is an indispensable item for a traveler.
-For example, we have this chest wallet, in which we put money and weigh it on the neck under the T-shirt, in which we sleep.
+Important things that cannot be lost - money, cards, phone and passport, so as not to be stolen, put them in belt bag and carry it with you everywhere, even to the toilet.
+This handbag is an indispensable item for a traveler.
+For example, we have this one chest wallet, in which we put money and hang it on our neck under our T-shirt, and we sleep in it.

 What's the plan?

-If you are not traveling alone, or you have nice and talkative people as neighbors, then you can just blabber all the way and not notice how you got to the desired city.
-This is an excellent option, but you need to prepare in case there is no one to crackle with.
+If you are not traveling alone, or you have pleasant and talkative people as your neighbors, then you can chat the whole way and not notice how you got to the desired city.
+This is an excellent option, but you need to prepare in case there is no one to chat with.

-You can listen to music through headphones so as not to disturb others.
-The carriages have a couple of sockets to recharge the equipment.
-Usually, there is an outlet near the toilet, there is always someone sitting on the floor and waiting for his gadget to charge.
+You can listen to music on headphones so as not to disturb others.
+The carriages have a couple of sockets to recharge equipment.
+Usually, there is an outlet near the toilet, and there is always someone sitting on the floor there waiting for their gadget to charge.

-If this “comfort” is not to your liking, then I highly recommend it, which will charge your equipment.
-We always use this on trips, I can't imagine my life without it.
+If you don’t like such “comfort”, then I highly recommend it, which will charge your equipment.
+We always use this when we travel, I can’t imagine life without it.

-We will continue this topic in the article about.
+We will continue this topic in an article about.

-If you are traveling with a child, then take his favorite toy, also get new ones, they will be a novelty for him and can take longer, an album for drawing, coloring books, colored pencils.
-If you are not ardent opponents of the tablet in children's hands, then he will come to your aid, download cartoons, picture books and educational games on it.
+If you are traveling with a child, then take his favorite toy, also buy new ones, they will be a wonder for him and will be able to occupy him longer, a sketchbook, coloring books, colored pencils.
+If you are not ardent opponents of a tablet in children’s hands, then it will come to your aid here too, download cartoons, picture books and educational games onto it.

-If the child is still very young, then do not forget baby food, diapers, diapers, pacifier.
+If the child is still very small, then do not forget baby food, diapers, diapers, and a pacifier.

-Always write a list of things before the trip and check before leaving to see if you have taken everything.
+Always write a list of things before your trip and check before leaving to see if you have everything.

 That, in fact, is all that can be useful to you on the train.
 Write in the comments how you are going.

-When going on the road, no matter the trip will take several hours or a couple of days, it is important to think in advance about what you will have to eat.
-Of course, if you are driving, the roadside service can save you, but it may not be available everywhere either.
+When you are going on a trip, whether the trip will take several hours or a couple of days, it is important to think in advance what you will have to eat.
+Of course, if you are traveling by car, then roadside service can save you, but it may not be available everywhere.
 And if you are traveling by train or bus, then on such a trip you should definitely stock up on food or a snack.

-What should you take with you on the road?
-Here are some useful tips on what you can cook or take with you to make your trip as comfortable, safe and healthy as possible (that is, you are not interested in chips, snacks and other belly pleasures).
+What to take with you on the road?
+Some useful tips, what you can cook or take with you to make your trip as comfortable, safe and healthy as possible (that is, you are not interested in chips, snacks and other belly delights).

 • Food shouldn't take up much space.
-Of course, if you are driving, then you are your own boss and can take containers or lunch boxes with your favorite food.
-But in other cases, it's just inconvenient.
-But disposable vacuum packaging with food cut into them is a great option.
+Of course, if you are traveling by car, then you are your own boss and can take containers or lunchboxes with your favorite food.
+But in other cases it's just inconvenient.
+But disposable vacuum packaging with cut-up products in them is an excellent option.

-• Food shouldn't go bad quickly - avoid things that melt, spoil, and crumble quickly, such as dairy products, raw sausages, sandwiches with mayonnaise and various sauces.
+• Food should not spoil quickly - avoid anything that quickly melts, spoils and crumbles, for example, dairy products, raw sausages, sandwiches with mayonnaise and various sauces.

-• No strong smells - this item concerns cheeses, sausages and other harsh-smelling food.
-Believe me, after a couple of hours on a bus or train, the smells of food will fill the air, so be careful when choosing products.
+• No strong odors - this item applies to cheeses, sausages and other strong-smelling foods.
+Believe me, after a couple of hours on a bus or train, the smells of food will fill the air, so be careful when choosing foods.

-The rules are simple, but knowing them, you can make your life easier while traveling.
+The rules are simple, but knowing them, you can make your life easier when traveling.

-Now let's figure out what you can take and what to cook for the trip.
+Now let’s figure out what you can take and what to prepare for the trip.

 Good to know!
-If you are going on a trip to another country, study what products can be brought into the country so that it does not turn out so that a malicious border guard will force you to throw out all the food.
+If you are going on a trip to another country, learn what products you can bring into the country so that you don’t end up being forced to throw away all your food by a malicious border guard.

 What can you take with you on the road?

 1. Vegetables and fruits.
-What could be simpler - you don't need to cook, it is tasty and healthy.
+What could be simpler - and you don’t need to cook, it’s tasty and healthy.
 At this point, the main thing is to take those products that do not spoil.

 From fruits: apples, pears, oranges, tangerines, bananas.

-From vegetables: cucumbers, carrots, bell peppers, tomatoes (when buying, choose strong and small fruits to eat one at a time).
+From vegetables: cucumbers, carrots, bell peppers, tomatoes (when purchasing, choose strong and small fruits so you can eat one at a time).

-If the road is long and you take a couple of days with a margin, then it is better to take it in its entirety.
-Salads and sliced fruits should be eaten immediately, they quickly lose their "marketable" appearance.
+If the road is long and you take a couple of days in reserve, then it is better to take the whole thing.
+Salads and chopped fruits should be eaten immediately; they quickly lose their “marketable” appearance.

-2. Raw smoked sausages, salami and hard cheeses - cutting in vacuum packages is now very convenient.
-If you plan to take a piece or a stick of sausage, it is better to wrap it in cloth or paper, even in hot weather the sausage will be well preserved.
+2. Raw smoked sausages, salami and hard cheeses— cuttings in vacuum packages are now very convenient.
+If you plan to take a piece or stick of sausage, it is better to wrap it in cloth or paper; even in hot weather, the sausage will be well preserved.

-3. Nuts, dried fruits or muesli in bars.
-A safe bet on travel of any length.
-For nuts, it is better to take the unsalted version.
+3. Nuts, dried fruits or muesli bars.
+A win-win option for travel of any duration.
+Regarding nuts, it is better to take the unsalted version.

-5. Children's vegetable or fruit purees.
-Its assortment is now huge, mashed potatoes are well stored on the road.
+5. Baby vegetable or fruit purees.
+The assortment is now huge, and the puree stores well on the road.

-6. Drinking yoghurts - quickly deteriorate, but as an option for one of the first meals on the road is fine.
-The main thing is to eat / drink everything during the first 4-5 hours of the trip.
+6. Drinking yogurts - they spoil quickly, but as an option for one of the first meals on the road, it is quite suitable.
+The main thing is to eat/drink everything within the first 4-5 hours of the trip.

-7. Instant porridge.
-They are suitable if there is access to boiling water during the trip.
+7. Porridge instant cooking.
+They are suitable if you have access to boiling water during your trip.

 8. Water is not food.
-Of course, but without it, the road is difficult.
-Preference should be given to plain water without gases and flavors.
+Of course, but it’s a little difficult on the road without it.
+Preference should be given ordinary water without gases and tastes.

 1. Eggs and meat.
-How without eggs and a piece of chicken, especially if the trip is expected to be long.
-Cook the eggs hard-boiled and wrap them in paper, so they last longer.
-From meat, it is better to give preference to chicken baked in the oven.
-It is more convenient to wrap a meat dish in foil, its surface reflects the sun's rays and preserves food for a longer period.
+How could we go without eggs and a piece of chicken, especially if the trip is expected to be long.
+We hard boil the eggs and wrap them in paper, this way they will last longer.
+As for meat, it is better to give preference to chicken baked in the oven.
+It is more convenient to wrap the meat dish in foil, its surface reflects Sun rays and preserves food for a longer period.

-2. Frittata - an alternative to boiled eggs and fried chicken 🙂 But it is better not to store this dish for more than 24 hours.
+2. Frittata is an alternative to boiled eggs and fried chicken :) But it is better not to store this dish for more than a day.

-Frittata on the road - a simple recipe with a photo
+Frittata for the road - a simple recipe with photos

 For 8 pieces you will need: